|

 produces.
 At the bottom of the window is a box to put in

-right, you will notice Line # and Column # output.
-This
+will notice Line # and Column # output.
+This tells you

-the cursor is inside of the edit box for fixing errors
+where the cursor is inside of the edit box for fixing

 At the top of the window is the menu bar

-buttons.
-The buttons perform many of the same functions
+and 5 buttons.
+The buttons perform many of the same

-that can be found on the menu bar but are provided as a
+functions that can be found on the menu bar but are

 Open File